 Recent Features - How To

 In the latest in our occasional series on smartphone photography, I may have moved on from a Lumia as a day to day phone, but the ideas and ambitions are still there.
-In this example, I use zooming, cropping and healing to deliver a cinematic shot from an otherwise unspectacular scene.
+In this example, I use the latest Google Pixel to illustrate the decisions behind what to frame in order to preserve a subject's character.
+Yes, a little pretentious, but bear with me.
 See what you think and don't forget to think about sending in your own best shots and the story behind them!